All Episodes

 In fact, when I even give these orders, I don't even think why I'm giving it.

-I just go, create a URL that goes directly to us and get it, because I just already have the knowledge.
+I just go, create a URL that goes directly to this thing and get it because I just already have the knowledge.

 I can sit down and go, why do I think that?